Fluxonium as a control qubit for bosonic quantum information: measurement

 \subsection{Q function characterization of $K$}

-In this section, we describe our measurement of the Q function and its use in extracting the self-Kerr nonlinearity $K$ of the storage mode.
+An alternative method to extract $K$ is through the time-evolution of the Husimi Q-function.
 By measuring the overlap between a displaced resonator state and $\ket{0}$, we can effectively construct the Q function, defined by

 Measuring the Q function enables us to identify the Kerr nonlinearity by observing the evolution of the quantum state in phase space (Fig.~\ref{fig:supplement_Q_function_Kerr}(a)), where the Q function is given by